react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 };
 ```

-If you want to annotate the type of params in the `route` object, you can use pass the param list and route name as generics to the `StackOptionsArgs` type:
+If you want to annotate the type of params in the `route` object, you can pass the param list and route name as generics to the `StackOptionsArgs` type:

 ```ts
 import type {